drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - For people who organize and attend Drupal events.

 ## Content
-*What types of content do we post?
-How does that content support our mission?
-What do our audiences want to hear?*

 We want to post content that is related to diversity (age/race/gender/religion/more) and/or tech and various places where these issues cross over.
 Sharing content with different perspectives and difference voices allows us to learn and grow in our understanding.